Kalyapin/Catch_up/README.md

 ## Description

-Catch up - its game where you can play tag on one keyboard, with two sprites and unlimited time
+Catch up - its game where you can play with your friends with one keyboard.
+One character is controlled by the WASD keys, the second character is controlled by the arrows.
+The game takes place on a pink background, with no time limit.
+If someone is caught, the game will restart and will not stop until you click on the cross

+Screenshot:

 ![game_image](https://github.com/kalyapin/catch_up/blob/main/images/image_InGame.png)

 ## Getting Started